edmondscommerce/phpqa/README.md

 #### Quick Tests

-There is an environment variable for PHPUnit set called `quickTests`
+There is an environment variable for PHPUnit set called `qaQuickTests`

 Using this, you can allow your tests to take a different path, skip tests etc if they are long running.